French maid: Later history

 Erotic fantasies revolving around young French women later led to the appearance of French maids as desirable and stereotypical soubrette characters in burlesque dramas and bedroom farces.
 This stock character was a flirtatious, cheeky, and saucy figure.

-The term French maid is now often applied to an eroticised and strongly modified style of servant's dress that evolved from typical housemaid's black-and-white afternoon uniforms of 19th-century France, despite a housemaid being junior to a lady's maid.
+The term French maid is often applied to an eroticised and strongly modified style of servant's dress that evolved from typical housemaid's black-and-white afternoon uniforms of 19th-century France, despite a housemaid being junior to a lady's maid.
 Some styles are conservative while others are revealing.
 The French maid costume is often used in cosplay, sexual roleplaying, and uniform fetishism.
 Depending on design details, some forms can be classified as lingerie.

 In the anime and manga fandom, and especially among otaku, maid outfits are considered to be moe.
 In the 21st century, restaurants known as "maid cafés" have been opened in Japan and other countries to appeal to the aforementioned moe aesthetic.